anagkrish/encounter_homerangeshift/README.md

 ## R Files
 - encounter_homeranges.R: Code to calculate home range shifts before and after the encounter for both individuals involved in encounter.
 Used to generate data for Fig. 1A-D.
 - encounter_bls.R: Code to calculate ballistic length scale over sliding windows for a single individual.
-Used to generate Fig. 1E.
+Used to generate data for Fig. 1E.
 - encounter_bears.R: Code to calculate home range shifts for bears and run population level comparisons on individuals' home ranges before and after encounters.
+Used to generate data for Fig. 2.

 ## Data Files
 - bearpairs_final.csv: selected pairs that came within 100m of each other (n=29).
 Columns are as follows:
-  - pair1: individual 1p
+  - pair1: individual 1
   - pair2: individual 2
   - time: year-month-day hour-minute-second of encounter
   - dist: minimum distance between individuals at encounter (in meters)